AriPaperDemon/VersionControlAssignment/README.md

 # VersionControlAssignment

-1. Version Control is a way of saving changes for a project while maintaining old versions that can be reverted to at any point in timewith a time stamp.
+1. Version Control is a way of saving changes for a project while maintaining old versions that can be reverted to at any point in time with a time stamp.
 	It is used to allow multiple programmers to work on a project at once while not interrupting anyone's workflow as well as allowing you to go back to older version in case of catastrophic failure.
 It also lets programmers